99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 CF Rollbacks:
 if a stack creation fails you have the option to default: everything rolls back, or to disable rollback to troubleshoot

+CF StackSets:
+enabling you to create, update, or delete stacks across multiple ACCOUNTS and REGIONS with a single operation.

 CF Service Role:
 IAM role that allows CloudFormation to CRUD resources, gives users the ability to CRUD even if they don't have permission to work with the resources in the stack